msayson/msayson.github.io/_posts/2016-06-06-advances-in-computer-vision-and-chasing-long-tail.markdown

   title="Following a person - Vislab"
   caption="\"Following a Person - Image Detection, Color Association and Kalman Filters\" - Vislab" %}

-## Advances In Computer Vision, and Chasing the Long Tail

-In response to “Understanding visual appearances in the long tail” by Deva Ramanan, Associate Professor at the Robotics Institute at Carnegie Mellon University

 #### Note

 This text was produced for a seminar-based class in which students were encouraged to attend a series of guest lectures and submit a short paper on one of them.

+This post is in response to “Understanding visual appearances in the long tail” by Deva Ramanan, Associate Professor at the Robotics Institute at Carnegie Mellon University.

 I thought it could be worth posting, and may continue to post notes on other seminars as interest takes me deeper into various topics.